eigan/mediasort/README.md

 #### Requirements
 - PHP 7.0.24+
   - ext-exif.
 For precise meta information (dates), and more.
-  - exit-phar For composer (build from source), or to execute phar file
+  - ext-phar For composer (build from source), or to execute phar file

 #### Composer